-As stock investors -- whereby we purchase a small part of a business -- we'd do well to heed these precepts.
+As stock investors, we're purchasing a small part of a business -- so we'd do well to heed these precepts.
 It's no coincidence that Enron wanted to sell its old-economy pipeline assets for pennies on the dollar to concentrate on e-commerce and energy trading instead.
 That's what always happens in the market -- investors discount the old in favor of the new.

-Consider this: In 2000, you could have purchased overlooked businesses such as Diageo
+Consider this: In 2000, you could have purchased overlooked businesses such as Toll Brothers

 The Foolish bottom line

-This strategy is called value investing, and it's precisely how Warren Buffett built Berkshire Hathaway into a boring empire of furniture, insurance, RVs, and soft drinks -- earning investors greater-than-20% annual returns along the way.
+This strategy is called value investing, and it's precisely how Warren Buffett built Berkshire Hathaway into a boring empire of furniture, insurance, RVs, and soft drinks -- increasing book value at more than 20% annually along the way.
 This strategy is also what Fool value guru Philip Durell uses in his Inside Value service to help members beat the market.

 It's a simple formula, but it takes discipline, patience, and the ability to see value where others don't.
 That's where Philip can help you build your own fortune.
 Click here to learn more about his strategy and his favorite value opportunities in today's market.

-This story was originally published on June 21, 2006.
+This article was originally published on June 21, 2006.
 It has been updated.

-Neither Tim Hanson nor Brian Richards owns shares of any company mentioned in this article.
-Diageo is an Income Investor recommendation.
-Berkshire Hathaway is a Motley Fool Inside Value pick.
+Tim Hanson owns shares of Berkshire Hathaway, a Motley Fool Inside Value and Stock Advisor pick.
+Brian Richards does not own shares of any company mentioned in this article.
 No Fool is too cool for disclosure.